 Sr. No Type of Indirect Tax No. of Cases Amount in dispute/demanded to the extent ascertainable Stage 1.
-Customs Act, 1962 1 905.45 Appeal filed by Principal Commissioner of Customs before the Hon'ble Supreme Court of India.
+Customs Act, 1962 1 905.45 Principal oms before Court of

 Abans Realty and Infrastructure Private Limited

 Please refer to the section titled 'Litigations filed against our Subsidiaries - Abans Agri Warehousing and Logistics Private Limited'.